brabster/tw-site-mkdocs/docs/posts/2024-05-12-dbt-1.8-breaks-on-update/index.md

 This also explains why my build wasn't breaking (well, not for this reason anyway) - it always starts from scratch.

-## Changes in Adapter Dependencies
+## Changes in adapter dependencies

 That's how you can fix the `No module named 'dbt.adapters.factory'` error if it comes up.
 As I read the [v1.8 upgrade docs](https://docs.getdbt.com/docs/dbt-versions/core-upgrade/upgrading-to-v1.8) I also learned that dbt Labs intend to change the way Python adapter dependencies work.